cdonahu/cdonahu.github.io/_posts/2022-05-19-your-new-blog-post.md

 With apologies for my limited understanding of what statisticians do, I think we could fairly state that a data scientist is a statistician with a particular set of skills, including some programming.
 Kind of a special *flavor* of statistician!

 My perspective is, of course, formed through my own experiences.
+I don't fit neatly into the data scientist or statistician bin at all.
 My background includes forays into military rotary wing aviation, leadership, economics (undergraduate), and (lately) operations research.
 (Side note: Operations research is another interdisciplinary field with a really *squishy* definition)

 I find many of the hard skills I have studied in these fields are incredibly perishable and also time consuming.
 The impact of those qualities is that moving to a new field can prevent a person from considering themselves a member of a previous field, even when the areas seem complementary.